maxgerhardt/pio-espidf-simple-ota-example/README.md

 Starting HTTPS server at https://192.168.1.180:8070 serving folder C:\Users\Max\temp\esp-idf\examples\system\ota\simple_ota_example\http_server_root
 ```

 Open the URL in the browser, accept the TLS warning (since it's a self-signed certificate) and you should see a directory listing.
+The folder that is served is the `http_server_root` folder contained in this project -- all files and folders stored in there will be exposed by the HTTPS server.

 ![grafik.png](grafik.png)